 - 2:30 pm: mull pigments into watercolor paints

 - 4:00 pm: clean up and go home

 We’ll go over what kinds of rocks make what kinds of colors, you’ll get to smash a few different types to see the differences between the rocks and how they process.
 I’ll go over how the gum Arabic solution is made.
 You’ll go home with a few pans of paint that you’ve made yourself from Wild Ozark rocks, and you’ll never look at your surroundings the same way again!

 Once you’ve determined a date, EMAIL ME to book it and confirm that date is available.
 Then pay for the event.
 If you pay first and there are no dates available that work for both of us, I’ll refund your money, so no worries if you get this process out of order.
-The month of May is unavailable.
+The months of February and June are unavailable.